 Experiment 3: To determine the reactions of simply supported beam.
 Learning Outcomes: A learner will be able to LO 1.3: Apply fundamental engineering concepts to determine support reactions by using equilibrium conditions at various load positions.
 Discuss in to compare observed and calculated reactions, analyze discrepancies, and prepare a detailed report with clear explanations and annotated diagrams.
 (P.I1.3.1, P.I2.1.3, P.I8.2.2, P.I9.1.2, P.I9.3.1) 02.
-Principle of Moment 02-0 Learning Objective: Learner will be able to apply mechanical engineering concepts to demonstrate the principle of Moments using the Bell Crank Lever apparatus.
+Principle of Moment 02-04 Learning Objective: Learner will be able to apply mechanical engineering concepts to demonstrate the principle of Moments using the Bell Crank Lever apparatus.
 Experiment 4: To verify moment equilibrium condition using bell crank lever.
 Learning Outcomes: A learner will be able to LO 2.1: Apply fundamental and mechanical engineering concepts to verify the Principle of Moments by measuring spring tensions and hanger forces at various arm positions.
 Collaborate in teams to conduct repeated trials and compare experimental values with theoretical results, and prepare a detailed report.
 (P.I1.3.1, P.I1.4.1, P.I2.1.3, P.I2.2.3, P.I8.2.1, P.I8.3.1, P.I 9.1.2, P.I9.3.1) 03.
-Friction 04-0 Learning Objective: Learner will be able to determine coefficient of friction between two different surfaces in contact.
+Friction 04-06 Learning Objective: Learner will be able to determine coefficient of friction between two different surfaces in contact.
 Experiment 5: To determine coefficient of friction using friction plane and angle of repose method.
 Learning Outcomes: A learner will be able to LO 3.1: Apply natural science laws and fundamental engineering concepts to measure static and kinetic friction coefficients by identify appropriate analytical approaches and justified assumptions.
 Collaborate in teams to conduct repeated trials and produce a clear written report with structured narrative and standard figures.
 (P.I1.2.1, P.I1.3.1, P.I2.1.3, P.I2.2.3, P.I 8.2.1, P.I8.3.1, P.I9.1.2, P.I9.3.1) 04.
-Kinematics of particles 08-1 Learning Objectives: Learner will be able to analyze the motion of particle.
+8.2.1, P.I8.3.1, P.I9.1.2, P.I9.3.1) Kinematics of particles 08-10 04.
+08-10 04.
+Kinematics of particles Learning Objectives: 08-10 04.
+Kinematics of particles 08-10 04.
+Kinematics of particles Learning Objectives: Learner will be able to analyze the motion of particle.
+08-10 04.
+Kinematics of particles Learning Objectives: Learner will be able to analyze the motion of particle.
 Experiment 6: To study the motion of the projectile.
-Learning Outcomes: A learner will be able to LO 4.1: Apply the laws of natural science and fundamental engineering concepts to measure range and impact velocity at varied launch angle by identifying variables and parameters to apply
+08-10 04.
+Kinematics of particles Learning Objectives: Learner will be able to analyze the motion of particle.
+Experiment 6: To study the motion of the projectile.
+Learning Outcomes: A learner will be able to 08-10 04.
+Kinematics of particles Learning Objectives: Learner will be able to analyze the motion of particle.
+Experiment 6: To study the motion of the projectile.
+Learning Outcomes: A learner will be able to LO 4.1: Apply the laws of natural science and fundamental engineering concepts to measure range 08-10 04.
+Kinematics of particles Learning Objectives: Learner will be able to analyze the motion of particle.
+Experiment 6: To study the motion of the projectile.
+Learning Outcomes: A learner will be able to 08-10